 What is a GIF?

 For lack of a better way of putting it, a GIF is simply an animated sequence of images.
-It sounds an awful lot like video but there is a distinction that you’ll find below.
+It sounds an awful lot like a video but there is a distinction that you’ll find below.
 Though there’s a good-natured dispute on pronunciation, what’s for sure is that it’s an acronym for Graphics Interchange Format.
 It’s a bitmap image format that was developed by Steve Wilhite of CompuServe over 30 years ago, back in 1987, to make animated images with the smallest file size possible and save memory.

-How GIF works?
+How does GIF work?

 GIFs land somewhere in between video and still images, they’re not exactly one or the other.
 GIFs work by limiting the colors to a maximum of 256, to reduce file size, and are able to store more than one image file inside the GIF file itself, meaning you can think of a GIF more like a flipbook of images rather than an actual video.